 Cord blood has several advantages for life saving transplantation procedures.
 Cord blood doesn't have to match a patient's tissue type as closely as donated bone marrow stem cells from adults and therefore more patients are able to receive transplants.
 Also, cord blood is safer because there is less risk of graft versus host disease, a condition where the stem cells that are infused can attack the patient that receives them.

-We are moving into a new era of cell-based therapies worldwide, and the Cell Therapy department is deeply involved in carrying out research to supply stem cell products and services to academic and biopharmaceutical researchers for the development of new cell-based therapies for the treatment of a broad range of diseases, including cancer, immune and genetic disorders.
+We are moving into a new era of cell-based therapies worldwide, and the Cord Blood Banking Program is deeply involved in carrying out research to supply stem cell products and services to academic and biopharmaceutical researchers for the development of new cell-based therapies for the treatment of a broad range of diseases, including cancer, immune and genetic disorders.
 We are also carrying out our own internal research programs with cord blood stem cells to develop therapies targeting cancer and immune disorders and exploring opportunities in the new field of regenerative medicine, using cell therapy for the treatment of age-related disorders such as cardiovascular, neurological and autoimmune problems.

-For more information on our Cell Therapy Program, please call us at 619-400-8304.
-Financial donations are vital in keeping San Diego Blood Bank’s Cell Therapy Program on the cutting edge of cell therapy and research.
-Please donate today!
+Financial donations are vital in keeping the San Diego Blood Bank Cord Blood Program on the cutting edge of cell therapy and research.
+Please make a financial gift today!